 Subamniotic hemorrhage is considered a type of perigestational hemorrhage.

-Subchorionic cyst is often considered a subtype of placental surface cyst (commonest type).
+Subchorionic cysts are often considered a subtype of placental surface cyst (commonest type).
 They are often multiple and may be present in ~5-7% of term placentas 2.
 Occasionally they can compress chorionic or amniotic vessels leading to adverse fetal outcome.

 Subchorionic hemorrhage occurs when there is perigestational hemorrhage and blood collects between the uterine wall and the chorionic membrane in pregnancy.
 It is a frequent cause of first and second trimester bleeding.